everlutionsk/symfony-docker/README.md

 ## Install Symfony

-In order to install latest Symfony within `project/` folder you can run following command:
+In order to install latest Symfony within `project/` folder you can run following command (before running it you actually need to remove `project/` folder):

 ```bash
 docker run -it -v $(pwd):/symfony ivanbarlog/symfony-installer new project && sudo chown -R $USER:$USER project